Gr8-Dayne/401-Data-Structures/challenges/README.md

 ## Class 35 Code Challenge - Graph Implementation

 #### Summary
+This took a lot of research for me to get back into the "Graph mindset".

 #### Challenge
 Implement your own Graph.
 The graph should be represented as an adjacency list, and should include the following methods: